 Quick checklist

-• Keep a register for crashes that meet the FMCSR accident definition.
+- Keep a current accident register for all crashes that meet the FMCSR definition under 49 CFR 390.5 and 390.15.

 Why this matters